-Summary of Plan Provisions - Legislators Retirement Plan (Concluded)
+$Summary\ of\ Plan\ Provisions-Legislators\ Retirement\ Plan\ (Concluded)$

-Actuarial equivalent factors Actuarially equivalent factors based on RP-2000 mortality for healthy annuitants, white collar adjustment, projected to 2025 using Scale AA, blended 55% males, 6.5% post-retirement interest, and 8.5% pre-retirement interest.
+Actuarial equivalent factors Actuarially equivalent factors based on RP-2000 mortality for healthy annuitants, white collar adjustment, projected to 2025 using Scale AA, blended 55% males, 6.50% post-retirement interest, and 8.50% pre-retirement interest.
 Combined service annuity Members are eligible for combined service benefits if they: (a.)
 Have sufficient allowable service in total that equals or exceeds the applicable service credit vesting requirement of the retirement plan with the longest applicable service credit vesting requirement; (b.)
 Have at least six months of allowable service credit in each plan worked under; and (c.)
 Are not in receipt of a benefit from another plan, or have applied for benefits with an effective date within one year.
 Members who meet the above requirements must have their benefit based on the following: (a.)
 Allowable service in all covered plans are combined in order to determine eligibility for early retirement. (b.)
 Average salary is based on the high five consecutive years during their entire service in all covered plans.
-Changes in Plan Provisions Effective July 1, 2015, a provision was added so that if the 2.5% post-retirement benefit increase is triggered and the SERF accrued liability funding ratio (determined on a market value of assets basis) subsequently drops to 80% or less for the most recent valuation year or 85% or less for two consecutive years, the post-retirement benefit increase will change to 2.0% until the SERF again reaches a 90% accrued liability funding ratio for two consecutive years.
+Changes in Plan Provisions There have been no changes in plan provisions since the prior valuation.